 The authors explain that the efficacy of CAR-T cells depends on antigen engagement and T cell activation, leading to the destruction of target cells.
 However, high-level target engagement leads to intense CAR-T cell activation, resulting in cytokine release syndrome (CRS) and immune-related effector cell neurotoxicity syndrome (ICANS)—acute events commonly occurring in B cell malignancies.

 In the example case, CRS and ICANS did not occur.
-The authors noted that data from previously treated patients with SLE show no major CRS or ICANS, likely based on a lower target cell engagement of CAR-T cells, with fewer B cells in SLE than in B cell malignancies.
+The authors note that data from previously treated patients with SLE show no major CRS or ICANS, likely based on a lower target cell engagement of CAR-T cells, with fewer B cells in SLE than in B cell malignancies.

 “The low-level acute toxicity of CAR-T cell treatment, such as CRS, and the possibility to be off further immunosuppressive drugs provides a new option for safe and long-term remission, especially in young women with SLE,” the authors conclude.
 At nine months after CAR-T cell administration, the case patient is “still in drug-free remission, being off glucocorticoids, hydroxychloroquine and all other immunosuppressive.”